stccenter/COVID-19/analysis/CA - Air Pollution/Readme.md

-**Research objective**
+## **Research Background**

+The mitigation policies or lockdown measures imposed by local and national gov-ernments to control the spread of COVID-19 have created drastic changes in people's livelihood, economy, and environment.
+We investigated the impacts of the COVID-19 crisis on the atmospheric environment by comprehensively understanding the spatio-temporal patterns of air pollutants in California, USA.
+The investigation results provided knowledge about humans and environmental re-sponses to the pandemic.

 **What are the software requirements?**

 1. Python IDE (Visual Studio Code, Pycharm, or anything of your choice)
 2. Python 2.7 or above
 3. Anaconda 3
-4. Microsoft Excel

-* Step 1: Download the satellite NO2 observations data using the link:
+* Step 1: Download the project related materials using the link:

-* Step 2: Download this GitHub repository using the link.
-Unzip the extracted folder.
-It has below files:
+* Step 2: The downloaded folder has below folder:
-    1. OMI_
-    2. requirements.txt
-    3.
+    1. Air Pollutants Data - This folder has satellite NO2 observations data that is splitted into three periods - pre, peri, and post
+    2. Air Quality Analytical Tool

 * Step 3: Go to the terminal.

 * Step 4: Create a new conda environment.